 - First or Second Degree Murder

 - Aggravated Robbery

 - Sexual Assault; or Sexual Assault on a Child (only in cases in which the victim was unknown to the inmate)

-Senior attorneys and a senior investigator at the AG’s Office conduct thorough investigations of every case; however, the work of the JRP is truly a collaborative effort.
+Senior attorneys and a senior investigator at the Attorney General’s Office conduct thorough investigations of every case; however, the work of the JRP is truly a collaborative effort.
 The JRP works closely with the Colorado Department of Corrections, the Colorado Bureau of Investigation, members of the defense bar, the Office of the Colorado State Public Defender and the Office of Alternate Defense Counsel, law enforcement agencies across the state and, notably, with the elected District Attorney’s Offices across Colorado who, without exception, actively cooperate with the JRP requests for access to trial files and evidence.

-Questions about the Attorney General’s Justice Review Project may be directed to:
+Any questions regarding the Attorney General’s Justice Review Project may be directed to:

-Assistant Attorney General
+First Assistant Attorney General